akankshajob/artflow/README.md

 # 🎨 Art Gallery Management System

-The **Art Gallery Management System (AGMS)** is a comprehensive web-based application designed to transform and automate the operations of an art gallery.
+The **Art Gallery Management System (ArtFlow)** is a comprehensive web-based application designed to transform and automate the operations of an art gallery.
 It provides a modern and efficient platform for managing artwork inventory, exhibitions, artist relations, and customer interactions.

 ## 🚀 Project Objective